petro-kushchak/homebridge-homepod-radio/README.md

 </span>

-Homebridge accessory for streaming radio to the Homepod Mini.
+### HomePod Mini Radio Support is a Homebridge plugin for streaming radio and audio files to the Homepod Mini.

+## <!-- Thin separator line -->

 ## Streaming radio to HomePod (Mini)